HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

   )
 }}

-There are a number of different ways structured data can be implemented on a page, but JSON-LD is by far the most popular format for homepages.
-It accounts for 40.4% of mobile and 40.5% of desktop homepages crawled.
+There are a number of different ways structured data can be implemented on a page, but JSON-LD is by far the most popular format for home pages.
+It accounts for 40.4% of mobile and 40.5% of desktop home pages crawled.

 It’s simply the easiest format to implement, and is done by adding `<script>` elements that are independent of the HTML structure.
 Other formats, such as Microdata, involve adding attributes to the HTML elements of the page.
 Since Google advises using JSON-LD as a preferred format, it is not surprising that this is the most popular implementation.